What are termites?

-In order to get rid of termites safety, quickly, and discreetly, rely on EcoArmor Pest Defense's professional termite control services in Anna, TX.
+To get rid of termites safely, quickly, and discreetly, rely on EcoArmor Pest Defense's professional termite control services in Anna, TX.
 We treat termite colonies right from the source, implementing cultural, exclusionary, and product-based methods that are scientifically proven to eliminate wood-eating pests at a record pace.

 Submit a contact form online to get in touch with a service professional about how we can help.

 How can I prevent termites in the future?

-Termites that have not yet colonized your home or property in Anna, McKinney, or nearby areas can be kept away with some additional protections implemented around the house.
+Termites that have not yet colonized your home or property in Anna, McKinney, or nearby areas can be kept away with some additional protection implemented around the house.
 Do your part to stay termite-free by following these tips and tricks:

 Remove any landscaping mulch around the property.
-While it's pretty to look at, the damp and waterlogged wood may provide a breeding ground for subterranean termites.
+While it's pretty to look at, the damp and soggy wood may provide a breeding ground for subterranean termites.
 Replace these areas with peat stone, creek rock, or pumice.